magicmq/pyspigot-documentation/docs/projects/writingprojects.md

 - On Velocity: `/pyvelocity reload <projectname>`
 - On BungeeCord: `/pybungee reload <projectname>`

-There is one config option related to loading projects:
+There are two config options related to loading projects:

 - `script-load-delay`: This is the delay, in ticks, that PySpigot will wait **after server loading is completed** to load scripts and projects.
 There are 20 server ticks in one real-world second.
-For example, if the value is 20, then PySpigot will wait 20 ticks (or 1 second) after the server finishes loading to load scripts and projects.
-To disable the load delay, set this value to `0` or `-1`.
+For example, if the value is 20, then PySpigot will wait 20 ticks (or 1 second) after the server finishes loading to begin loading scripts and projects.
+To disable the delay and begin loading scripts/projects immediately, set this value to `0` or `-1`.
+- `script-load-interval` This is the interval, in ticks, that PySpigot will wait **in between loading each script/project**.
+This option can be useful to reduce lag if there are many scripts/projects to be loaded.
+To disable the waiting period and load scripts/projects back-to-back, set this value to `0` or `-1`.

 ???+ notice